 If you make many transactions daily, a current account is better.

-Do you want interest?
+Do you want interest earnings?

 If yes, choose a savings account.

-Can you maintain minimum balance?
+Can you maintain the minimum balance?

 Important Tips Before Opening an Account

-- Compare different banks
+- Compare different banks carefully

-- Check fees and charges
+- Check account maintenance charges

-- Look for online banking features
+- Look for online and mobile banking features

-- Read terms and conditions carefully
+- Read all terms and conditions properly

-- Choose a trusted bank
+- Choose a trusted bank with good customer service

 Conclusion